hudren/woodpile/README.md

 Woodpile requires a minimum of Eclipse 3.2 running on Java 6.

+## Update Site

+The update site for Woodpile is `http://www.hudren.com/update`.

 ## Log4j Configuration

 Each log source must be configured to log events using the standard Log4j SocketAppender, for example: